reflexive-communications/civi-zero/README.md

 After installation, CiviCRM is ready to use (mostly in a CI environment).
 However if you plan to use it for development, there are several utility scripts to help work:

 -   `bin/dev-config.sh`: Configure CiviCRM for development.
+Install some development tools.

     ```
     dev-config.sh [INSTALL_DIR]